Skip to content

 create powershell shortcut in windows

-Now, choose Next and assign a name to the newly created shortcut and click Finish.
-In case you wish the shortcut to open PowerShell in admin mode, right-click on the shortcut icon, choose Properties > Advanced, select Run as administrator, and click OK.
+Now, choose Next, assign a name to the newly created shortcut, and click Finish.
+In case you wish the shortcut to access PowerShell in admin mode, right-click on the shortcut icon, choose Properties > Advanced, select Run as administrator, and click OK.

 There is a simpler way to create a shortcut on the desktop for PowerShell.
-Open Start Menu, go to You can also create a PowerShell shortcut simply by dragging PowerShell to your computer’s desktop from Start Menu > Windows PowerShell folder and drag and drop the PowerShell shortcut on the desktop.
+Go to Start Menu > Windows PowerShell and drag the PowerShell shortcut to the desktop.

 create powershell shortcut on desktop